 - Hold back 10–20% as final payment until every fix and detail is done

 This gives you control from start to finish.
-At Ilot Property Bali, here’s what the payment plan looks like:
+For example, here’s what the payment plan from Ilot Property Bali looks like:

 6. Use a Clear Contract